Ryan-Fried/Final_Project-Group1/README.md

-# Deliverable 1: Presentation

-## Topic: Life Expectancy and Happiness Around The World
+## Topic: Life Expectancy and Related Factors

 ## Why We Chose This Topic: